Click on one of these titles to jump to that blog.

 DO NOT GIVE UP if you are plateauing.
 Keep doing what you’re doing.

 Until next time,

 Anti-inflammatory is not only a diet, but a lifestyle.
-If you have chronic illness, do not only look in your medicine cabinet – look to your diet!
-Food can do a lot of healing.
+If you have a chronic illness, do not only look in your medicine cabinet – look to your diet!
+Food can do a lot of healing, it is extraordinary!
 Our immune system is activated when our body recognizes that there is a foreign trigger.
 This is what causes inflammation.
-This is not a problem, but we have a threat when inflammation becomes chronic.
-Diseases like cancer, Alzheimer’s, depression, rheumatoid arthritis are all related inflammation.
-Stress levels, genetic disposition, exercise, exposure to toxics and FOOD come together to influence our levels of inflammation.
+This is not a problem; however, there is a threat when inflammation becomes chronic.
+Diseases like cancer, Alzheimer’s, depression, rheumatoid arthritis are all related to inflammation.
+Stress levels, genetic disposition, exercise, exposure to toxics and FOOD all come together to influence our levels of inflammation.
 The anti-inflammatory lifestyle is not a weight loss diet, but if you follow it: the weight loss comes with it.
 I follow this diet myself, and have found great success in keeping a steady weight and energy level.
-Some of my diabetic clients have even reversed their diabetes by adapting this lifestyle.
+Some of my diabetic clients have even reversed their diabetes by adapting this lifestyle!

 Here are my tips for following this diet: